zzfz1/Full-Stack-Development-Group3/README.md

 * Admin  - admin version

 You can see that each project part has its own branch.
-But how does it goes when we make implementation features on each branch?
+But during developing features on each branch?
 We have used "sub-branches".
 Basically, there will be a new branch for each new feature of the branch which the dev works on.

 e.g Branch structure of Client